eProsima/Integration-Service/README.md

   <details>
   <summary>In relation to the common parameters, their behaviour is explained in the following section: <i>(click to expand)</i></summary>

     * `type`: Middleware or protocol kind.
-Up to this time, supported middlewares are: *fastdds*, *ros1*, *ros2*, *websocket_server* and *websocket_client*.
+To date, the supported middlewares are: *fastdds*, *ros1*, *ros2*, *websocket_server* and *websocket_client*.
 There is also a *mock* option, mostly used for testing purposes.

-    * `types-from` *(optional)*: Allows certain system to inherit types from another system.
-This allows to use types defined within *Middleware Interface Extension* files for a certain middleware onto another middleware, without the need of duplicating them or writing an equivalent IDL type for the rest of systems.
+    * `types-from` *(optional)*: Configures the types inheritance from a given system to another.
+This allows to use types defined within *Middleware Interface Extension* files for a certain middleware into another middleware, without the need of duplicating them or writing an equivalent IDL type for the rest of systems.

   </details>

-* `routes`: In this section, a list must be introduced, corresponding to which bridges the *Integration Service* needs to create in order to fulfill the intercommunication requirements for a specific use case.
+* `routes`: In this section, a list must be introduced, corresponding to which bridges are needed by *Integration Service* in order to fulfill the intercommunication requirements for a specific use case.

-  At least one route is required; otherwise, running the *Integration Service* would be useless.
+  At least one route is required; otherwise, running *Integration Service* would be useless.

   ```yaml
     routes: